 In cases where a large mount of material is required and fair use cannot be justified, permission may be needed.
-The Course Pack Coordinator at the college bookstore will obtain publishers' permissions and create a course pack which students can purchase at the bookstore.
+The Course Pack Coordinator at the college bookstore will obtain publishers' permissions and create a course pack which students can purchase from the bookstore.

 Face to Face Teaching

 In addition to the fair use doctrine, copyright law includes a specific exemption for face-to-face teaching activities.
 Section 110(1) of the Copyright Act permits instructors and students in a non-profit educational institution to perform or display a copyrighted work in the course of face-to-face teaching activities, provided certain requirements are met:

 This guide is designed to provide basic, general information about copyright, and does not constitute legal advice.
 The links to third party sites in this guide are provided for your convenience.
 Boston College does not take responsibility for the content of these other sites.
 If you have a question about a specific copyright issue not addressed by this guide, the Libraries encourage you to seek further advice.